MicroPhase/fpga-docs/source/DEV_BOARD/Z7-LITE/Z7-Lite_Reference_Manual.md

 | Rev. 1.0 | 2024\.10.29 | First Release |
 |          |             |               |

-## CopyRight Notice:

-Copyright ©2024 by MicroPhase Technologies (Shanghai) Co.
-Ltd. All rights are reserved.

 ## Development Environment:

 Vivado 2018.3 is from Xilinx website